b-charles/pigs/ioc/README.md

 ### Container and components

 A component is something: a struct, a pointer, a map, a chan, an integer...
 It's a variable that should be unique (singleton) and which will be injected in all other components that need it.
+Each component is defined by:
+ * an optional name: the name doesn't play any role in the injection process but can be defined for debugging purposes.
+ * its value or its factory: you can directly define the component value or produce a function which will create the component value.
+That kind of function is called a factory.
+ * its main type, computed by reflection on the given value or the factory.
-Each component is defined by its type and optionally some _signatures_: some additional interfaces which are implemented by the component and declared when registering the component[^duck].
-Multiple components can share the same type and signatures to enable auto-discovery, but that concept can be confusing and error-prone: it can be considered good practice to register each component with a specific and unique type, and using signatures only when auto-discovery is needed.
-Any component with a value `nil` will be silently discarded and never be injected in another comonent.
+ * and optionally some _signature_ interfaces which are some additional interfaces implemented by the component[^duck].
+Multiple components can share the same main type and signatures to enable auto-discovery, but that concept can be confusing and error-prone: it can be considered good practice to register each component with a specific and unique main type, and using signatures only when auto-discovery is needed.
+Any component with a value `nil` will be silently discarded and never be injected in another component.
 This behaviour, together with auto-discovery and scopes features, helps implement conditional component creation.

 A container is a set of components: it manages the lifecycle of each component and take in charge the injection process.
-The container is a managed component itself and can be injected in any component.
+The framework defines one instance of this container and redirect all API calls to that container.

 [^duck]: The concept of signature is not very in line with the spirit of the duck typing of Go, but it's a need for performance (what should be injected, without checking each component) and flexibility (what should *not* be injected, even if the interface matches the implementation).